Gibberlings3/Skills-and-Abilities/README.md

 - Quicken Spell (5 slots): The character decreases spellcasting time by 2.

 **DEVOTION:**  This proficiency grants additional abilities and benefits to all divine spellcasters.
 All abilities are cumulative.
-- Pious (1 slot): The character gains +1 bonus to saving throws.
+- Divine Shield (1 slot): The character gains -1 bonus to AC.
-- Divine Agent (2 slots): The character becomes immune to hold and paralysis.
+- Divine Fortune (2 slots): The character gains a +2 bonus to all saving throws.
-- Divine Channeling (3 slots): The character decreases spellcasting time by 1.
+- Divine Vengeance (3 slots): Any enemy who damages the character will receive 2 points of magic damage.
-- Divine Intervention (4 slots): The character becomes immune to death magic and vorpal strikes.
+- Divine Armor (4 slots): The character receives a 5% damage reduction to all physical attacks.
-- Blessing of the Faithful (5 slots): The character grants a +1 bonus to Thac0, +1 bonus to AC, and +1 bonus to all saving throws for the character and all allies within 15 feet.
+- Divine Vigor (5 slots): The character receives a +0.5 bonus to APR.

 **CONDITIONING:**  This proficiency epitomizes pushing ones body harder, faster, and further.
 All abilities are cumulative.
 - Fortitude (1 slot): The character gains a +2 bonus to save vs. Paralysis / Poison / Death